-One of the most important Buddhist sites in the world, Lumbini is the birthplace of the Buddha.
-Today, visitors can see the archaelogical excavations, some of which date to the 4th century BC and current places of worship including the Sacred Garden where a large peepul tree and ancient pillar constructed by the Emperor Ashoka in 250BC are two of the most sacred sites.
-More modern additions to the site include a research centre and library.
+One of the most important Buddhist sites in the world, yet still largely unknown to the outside world, Lumbini in west Nepal is the birthplace of Buddha.
+It is a popular pilgrimage sight for Buddhists and the new international airport will most likely be servicing that market.
+Today, visitors can see the archaeological excavations, some of which date to the 4th century BC and current places of worship including the Sacred Garden where a large peepul tree and ancient pillar constructed by the Emperor Ashoka in 250BC are two of the most sacred sites.
+The birthplace is situated within the grounds of a serene park festooned with prayer flags with numerous pilgrims meditating and offering donations in quiet contemplation.
+Lumbini is a congregation of the many facets of Buddhism, with pilgrims from China, Japan, India and of course the rest of Nepal.

 Features in the following itineraries